the-drunk-coder/megra.rs/README.md

 (once (bd 'jazz))
 ```

 If you don't provide any keyword, a random sample from the folder is chosen.
+Samples outside of the abovementioned samples folder can't be called.

-You can also load individual samples to a set by hand using `(load-sample :set '<set> :path "<path-to-sample>")`.
+There's currently no way to specify custom sample folders, but you can also load individual samples to a set by
+hand using `(load-sample :set '<set> :path "<path-to-sample>")`.
+These don't need to be in the samples folder, the path can point anywhere.

 As mentioned above, make sure you cofigure your audio system to the samplerate of your samples, otherwise loading samples will be slow due to resampling !